-Unveiling the Confusion: Shunted vs. Non-Shunted Tombstone(Socket)
+Shunted vs. Non-Shunted

-Selecting the correct sockets for a linear lamp is paramount to prevent potential hazards such as electrical shorts or compromised safety.
-Using the wrong type of socket could lead to a fire hazard, causing damage to both the tubes and sockets or, in the worst-case scenario, endangering lives.
+Using the wrong socket type could lead to a fire hazard, causing damage to both the tubes and sockets or, in the worst-case scenario, endangering lives.
 Moreover, using the incorrect sockets might void the UL listing on the lamp or reduce its overall lifespan.

-To navigate this maze of choices, let's delve into the differences between shunted and non-shunted sockets and understand when to deploy each.
+In this post, we will delve into the differences between shunted and non-shunted sockets and understand when to deploy each.

 Differentiating Shunted and Non-Shunted Socket

-On the other hand, a non-shunted socket provides separate contacts, allowing for multiple entry points for wires and creating dual tracks for the current to travel.
-Visually, this distinction is apparent, but exceptions exist.
-To be certain, use a voltage meter, which will react when contacts are connected in shunted sockets.
+Non-shunted socket provides separate contacts, allowing for multiple entry points for wires and creating dual tracks for the current to travel.

-When to Choose Shunted vs. Non-Shunted Sockets
+When to Choose Shunted vs. Non-Shunted Tombstones

 Understanding the basics of how these sockets function makes it easier to determine when each is needed for your lighting requirements.
 While numerous tables and charts outline specific examples, the choice often hinges on the ballast used for the fixture.